uom-resquant/modelling_book/docs/03-visualisation.md

 However, keep in mind that this is more of a guideline aimed to nudge you in the right direction.
 There are many ways to visualise the same data, and sometimes, you might want to experiment with some of these and see what the differences are.

 There is also a vast amount of research into what works in displaying quantitative information.
 The classic book is by Edward Tufte[^1], but since then, there have been many other researchers as well who focus on approaches to displaying data.
 Two useful books you may want to consider are Few (2012)[^2] and Cairo (2016)[^3].
-Claus Wilke is also producing a textbook that is freely available [on the internet](https://serialmentor.com/dataviz/).
+Claus Wilke is also producing a textbook that is freely available [on the internet](https://clauswilke.com/dataviz/).
 These authors tend to produce recommendations on what to use (and not use) in certain contexts.

 For example, most data visualisation experts agree that you should not use 3D graphics unless there is a meaning to the third dimension.
 So using 3D graphics just for decoration, as in [this case](https://mir-s3-cdn-cf.behance.net/project_modules/disp/2505dd10837923.56030acd2ef20.jpg) is normally frowned upon.
 However, there are cases when including a third dimension is vital to communicating your findings.
 See this [example](http://www.visualisingdata.com/2015/03/when-3d-works/).

 Also, often, certain chart types are vilified.
 For example, the [*pie chart*](https://en.wikipedia.org/wiki/Pie_chart) is one such example.
-A lot of people (including your course leader) really dislike pie charts, e.g. see [here](http://www.storytellingwithdata.com/blog/2011/07/death-to-pie-charts) or [here](http://www.businessinsider.com/pie-charts-are-the-worst-2013-6?IR=T).
+A lot of people (including your course leader) really dislike pie charts, e.g. see [here](http://www.storytellingwithdata.com/blog/2011/07/death-to-pie-charts).
 If you want to display proportion, research indicates that a square pie chart is more likely to be interpreted correctly by viewers.
 See [here](https://eagereyes.org/blog/2016/a-reanalysis-of-a-study-about-square-pie-charts-from-2009).

 Also, in some cases, bar plots (if used to visualise quantitative variables) can hide important features of your data and might not be the most appropriate means for comparison: